fath3rl0s/RESUME/README.md

 &nbsp;

 #### FLATIRON SCHOOL
-As a Senior Cybersecurity Instructor, I've deliver specialized training in cybersecurity awareness, network security, and vulnerability management for some of the world's leading organizations, such as Amazon, Deloitte, and KPMG.
+As a Senior Cybersecurity Instructor, I've delivered specialized training in cybersecurity awareness, network security, threat thunting, and vulnerability management for some of the world's leading organizations, such as Amazon, Deloitte, and KPMG.